KendallDoesCoding/youtubers-birthdays/README.md

 This project includes code for a website with a table with information about YouTube channels and their statistics.
 The table four columns: Channel Name, Date Created, Subscribers, and Views.
 Each row represents a different channel and its corresponding statistics.
 The code also includes a pagination feature with buttons to navigate between pages of the table.
+The views of every channel update every 24 hours using the YouTube API.

 Thanks to ChatGPT (by OpenAI) for helping with the project!!